Jan van der Watt: Biography

-He was born on 5 November 1952 in Germiston, South Africa.
+Van der Watt was born on 5 November 1952 in Germiston, South Africa.
 He obtained more than eight university degrees, all with distinction.
 He also represented his university in rugby and athletics and received provincial colours for athletics which enabled him to be selected for the South African national competition.

-In 2008 he received the University of Pretoria Commemorative Research Medal – Honoring our Leading Minds (1908–2008).
+In 2008, he received the University of Pretoria Commemorative Research Medal – Honoring our Leading Minds (1908–2008).
 This medal is awarded to a select number of researchers (100) in all fields, called "Our (= Univ. of Pretoria) leading minds (1908–2008)", that have played a significant role in establishing the University of Pretoria as a leading research institution over the past 100 years of the history of this institution.

 As from 2002 up to now he has been graded as an internationally established and leading researcher in his field by the National Research Foundation of South Africa – no New Testament scholar in South Africa has a higher grading.
 This indicates unanimous international recognition as well established researcher with significant recognition as world leader in particular field–this rating is done through international peer reviewing).
 He has successfully supervised 43 PhDs and 84 masters candidates.
 He is currently the general editor of the Review of Biblical Literature (2005–), a member of the SNTS and an Alexander Von Humboldt Foundation scholar, was a Mercator International scholar at the University of Bonn.
 He was also appointed co-chairperson, responsible for the ‘Johannine literature and general epistles’ of the international 30-volume.

 Van der Watt places a high premium on scientifically based popular publications, and is renowned both nationally and internationally as religious speaker and writer.
-He is in fact one of only six religious writers in South Africa to have sold more than a million copies of his Christian books.
+He is one of only six religious writers in South Africa to have sold more than a million copies of his Christian books.

 In 1997, and again in 2003, he received the award for best Christian publication for Die Boodskap from the Christian Booksellers of South Africa (CBSA).
 He was also awarded the sought-after Andrew Murray award in 2000 for Die Bybellenium, and again in 2003 for his role as editor of the impressive Die Bybel A–Z. Another great honour that befell him was being awarded the Totius award by the Suid-Afrikaanse Akademie vir Wetenskap en Kuns in 2006 for his constant outstanding contribution to South African theology.

 Personal life

-He has been married to Shireen (née Crous) for three decades, and they have one daughter (Nireen), a medical doctor.
+Van der Watt is married to Shireen (née Crous).
+They have one daughter (Nireen), who is a medical doctor.